Lesson video

 Two questions.

-What colour is sunlight?
-What colour is daylight?
-Now with short questions like these, I'll wait for five seconds, but you may need longer.
+Now, with short questions like these, I'll wait for five seconds, but you may need longer.

-And if so, press pause and then press play when you have your answers ready.
+And if so, press pause, and then press play when you have your answers ready.

-And the colour of daylight, it's white.
+And the color of daylight, it's white.

 So if in the home you want to have lights that make it feel like it's daylight, you're going to have white lights.